Why I Keep Coming Back to Jan Lake

 I read a quote recently that read, “Life is not measured by the number of breaths you take, but by the moments and places that take your breath away.”
 Jan Lake is that place for me.

-Check out a gorgeous gallery of Saskatchewan’s ghost towns.
+Don’t miss this hauntingly beautiful gallery of Saskatchewan’s ghost towns.